 Marta Rueda, PhD

-I am a researcher at the Estación Biológica de Doñana (CSIC), Seville, funded by a Marie S. Curie postdoctoral fellowship.
+I am a researcher at the Department of Plant Biology and Ecology of the University of Seville.
 As an ecologist, I am interested on a wide array of issues in the interplay between biogeography, evolutionary ecology and conservation biology.
 I am convinced that the use of integrated approaches allows to analyse more complex species-environment relationships, and to identify the most appropriate and efficient strategies for the conservation of biodiversity.

 Keywords: biodiversity, biogeography, conservation, ecological theory, evolutionary ecology, forest fragmentation, functional traits, global ecology, macroecology, community phylogenetics, species distribution, vertebrate ecology.